 All over the world

-Many countries have previously participated in Scania Driver Competitions over the years, among them are Chile, Peru, Argentina, Brazil, Hong Kong, China, Thailand, Malaysia, Taiwan, Korea, Australia, Kenya, Tanzania, South Africa, Botswana and Namibia.
+Many countries have previously participated in Scania Driver Competitions over the years, among them are Chile, Peru, Argentina, Brazil, Hong Kong China, Thailand, Malaysia, Taiwan China, Korea, Australia, China, Kenya, Tanzania, South Africa, Botswana and Namibia.
 In total, 50 different countries from all over the world has arranged Scania Driver Competitions since the start.

 The previous global competitions were held in 2016 – 2017, and the total number of participants in all previous competitions is 350,000.